monk-io/docs/_mkdocs/docs/guides/k8s-configmaps-and-secrets.md

 Judging by the key names and that the values are multiple lines we can assume that those two will be files.
 In Monk there's a distinguishment for the file and variables so we need to define them in appropriate space.

-Lets consider this Monk template our 'base' template:
+Lets consider this Monk Kit our 'base' Kit:

 ```yaml
 namespace: /nginx